What you need to know about probationary periods

 Probationary periods versus 90-day trials

-If you are an employer with fewer than 20 employees, Dahanayake says you may be able to hire a new employee on a trial period for up to 90 days under the Employment Relations Act 2000.
+If you are engaging a new employee, Kimpton says you may be able to use a trial period for the first 90 days of an employee’s employment under the Employment Relations Act 2000.
 If this is the case, your obligations as an employer differ when it comes to dismissals.

 “During a 90-day trial period, an employee can be dismissed and they cannot raise a personal grievance or bring other proceedings in respect of their dismissal.
 However, this doesn’t give an employer carte blanche not to be a fair and reasonable employer.”